 - 6.7 The Prudential Code requires the Council to set two limits on its total external debt, as set out in Table 6 below.
-The limits have been increased by 10-20% per annum compared with the 2017/18 TMSS to reflect slippage in the capital programme from previous years.
-The limits are: - Authorised Limit for External Debt (Prudential Indicator 7a) This is the limit prescribed by section 3(1) of the Local Government Act 2003 representing the maximum level of borrowing which the Council may incur.
-It reflects the level of external debt which, while not desired, could be afforded in the short term, but may not be sustainable in the longer term. - Operational Boundary (Prudential Indicator 7b) This is the limit which external debt is not normally expected to exceed.
+The Authorised Limit has been increased in line with the CFR.
+The limits are: - Authorised Limit for External Debt (Prudential Indicator 6a) This is the limit prescribed by section 3(1) of the Local Government Act 2003 representing the maximum level of borrowing which the Council may incur.
+It reflects the level of external debt which, while not desired, could be afforded in the short term, but may not be sustainable in the longer term. - Operational Boundary (Prudential Indicator 6b) This is the limit which external debt is not normally expected to exceed.
 The boundary is based on current debt plus anticipated net financing need for future years.